ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- nz_v

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=3-4 above for details)
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=3-4 above for details)

 	*
 		- nz_v_start

-		- is a scalar of type Int32 that is used for reverse communication (see status=3-4 above for details)
+		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details)

 	*
 		- nz_v_end

-		- is a scalar of type Int32 that is used for reverse communication (see status=3-4 above for details)
+		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details)

 	*
 		- nz_prod

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=4 above for details)
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=4 above for details)

 	*
 		- nz_prod_end

-		- is a scalar of type Int32 that is used for reverse communication (see status=4 above for details)
+		- is a scalar of type INT that is used for reverse communication (see status=4 above for details)

 .. index:: pair: function; bqp_information
 .. _doxid-galahad__bqp_8h_1a75b662635f281148e9c19e12e0788362: